3 Free Project Management Tools for Your Next Proposal (and How to Use Them)

 3. Wrike

-With an easy-to-use file sharing feature and a sophisticated encryption and security approach, Wrike is a most impressive free project management solution.
+With an easy-to-use file-sharing feature and sophisticated encryption and security features, Wrike is a highly impressive free project management solution.

-It has SOC2 Type II, ISO 270001:2013, and ISO 27018:2019 certifications with additional cloud security and international certifications—ideal for file sharing and collaboration across oceans.
+It has SOC2 Type II, ISO 270001:2013, and ISO 27018:2019 certifications, as well as additional cloud security and international certifications—ideal for file sharing and collaboration across oceans.
 Basic and free integration with Google Drive and MSO 365 also makes it easy to assimilate Wrike with the other functions of your project management system.

 The software for Wrike’s project boards operates with a simple click-and-drag approach and has a vast library of project templates, making Wrike user-friendly.
 A real-time activity stream also brings the status update and collaboration strengths of Asana to a program with file editing capabilities.